Get started with Azure Cosmos DB for NoSQL using Python

 Set up your project

-With a virtual environment, you can install Python packages in an isolated environment without affecting the rest of your system.
+Use a virtual environment to install Python packages in isolation without affecting your system.

-Install the Azure Cosmos DB for NoSQL Python SDK in the virtual environment.
+Install the Azure Cosmos DB for NoSQL Python SDK in your virtual environment.

 pip install azure-cosmos